Last Updated on 10 January 2025 by Cycloscope

 Situated in the Northwest of the country, Piedmont is almost surrounded by the Alps.
 It is bordered by France to the west and Switzerland to the northeast and is believed to be over 40% mountainous.

-One of the most famous areas in the region is the municipality of Gignese, which is regularly used as part of Giro d’Italia with cyclists descending into it from Mottarone mountain.
+One of the most famous areas in the region is the municipality of Gignese, which is regularly used during the Giro d’Italia, with cyclists descending from Mottarone.
+The Po River drainage basin contains numerous settlements, each rich in culture and history.

 Turin

-The capital of the Piedmont region, Turin is the first city you will encounter, and it’s certainly worth stopping and visiting.
+The capital of the Piedmont region, Turin, is the first city you will encounter, and it’s certainly worth stopping and visiting.

 Asti

-When heading out of Turin a slight deviation to the southeast will take you to Asti, a must-see destination, particularly for fans of the sparkling wine named after the region.
+When heading out of Turin, a slight deviation to the southeast will take you to Asti, a must-see destination, particularly for fans of the sparkling wine named after the region.

 Milan